What Natural Lubricant Can I Use Instead of Lube

 Nothing puts the brakes on sex like dryness.
 Fortunately, you can find over-the-counter remedies at most drugstores—but they tend to have synthetic ingredients, such as silicone.
 And these may be harsh on your tender bits.
 Here are some personal lubricant additives that can hurt your health.

 Personal Lubricants To Avoid For Sex

-An ingredient in a lot of conventional lubricants, glycerin acts as a humectant, promoting the moisture retention.
+An ingredient in a lot of conventional lubricants, glycerin acts as a humectant, promoting moisture retention.
 Because glycerin is a metabolic byproduct of sugar, it attracts microbes.
 And this contributes to yeast.
 So steer clear any lubricants that contain glycerin, especially if you’re prone to infections.

-• Propylene glycol
+• Lubes containing Propylene Glycol

 A preservative and humectant, propylene glycol is known to cause vaginal irritation.
 It’s best avoided, especially if you have sensitive skin.

 Parabens are often found in conventional personal lubricants, and research shows that they may act as endocrine disruptors.
 This means parabens might interfere with hormones and increase women's chances of getting breast cancer.
 You should steer clear of any personal lubricants containing parabens.

 Antibacterial chlorhexidine gluconate can be a bit caustic.
 If it's in your personal lubricant, it may make you experience irritation or inflammation.